Automation and Taxation: Introduction

-Second, our analysis highlights technological heterogeneity at different stages of the diffusion process: ICT and robots affect economic production and taxation differently.
-A technology that is labor replacing in one industry can be a driver of (lagged) job creation in another.

-To the best of our knowledge, this is the first study that empirically asks whether policy makers should be concerned about the impact of automation on public finances.
-We find: It depends (a) on the type of technology that is considered, (b) on the stage of diffusion, and (c) on local conditions.
-We provide structural arguments that enable a better understanding of locally specific conditions, the economic impacts of automation and macro-level effects on taxation.

-The remainder of this paper is structured as follows: In the next section, we provide an overview of the automation literature and the empirical reality of taxation.
+The rest of the paper is structured as follows.
+In Section \ref{sec:background_taxation}, we provide an overview of the background on automation and taxation.
 In Section \ref{sec:model}, we introduce a conceptual model.
 In Section \ref{sec:empirical_approach}, we describe our empirical strategy and the data.
-Section \ref{sec:results} summarizes the results.
-In Section \ref{sec:discussion}, we link our empirical to the research question.
-Section \ref{sec:conlusion} concludes.
+Section \ref{sec:results} summarizes the results, while Section \ref{sec:robustness} provides a series of robustness checks.
+Section \ref{sec:discussion} discusses how the empirical results help to answer the research question and Section \ref{sec:conlusion} concludes.